INFO-4602-5602/project-1-ashwinroot/submission-sankaralingam/README.md

 _Source:_  [inspiration](http://bl.ocks.org/enjalot/1429426)

 <h3> Whistle : Replication </h3>
-Used tableau for replication in similar fashion and the details can be found [here](WYSIWYG/).
+Used tableau for replication in similar fashion and the details can be found 'WYSIWYG'.
 Using Tableau was very easy and it was simple drag and drop, but I did not understand many intricate details of the data when I used drag-n-drop setting.
 For example, understanding the ordering data was not possible, as Tableau automatically joined the points in correct fashion.
 I feel utilizing d3.js will give us more insights to the corner cases, than Tableau.